 Cover and marinate in the fridge until the rice is ready.

-Preheat a large frying pan on medium and add a drizzle of sesame oil.
+Preheat a large frying pan to medium and add a drizzle of sesame oil.
 Place the rice discs in the frying pan and fry on each side for 1 minute.

 While they're frying on one side, brush the top with soy sauce.
 Repeat on the other side after flipping them over.

-Once both sides have been brushed with so sauce, flip one last time and continue to fry for 30 seconds so that both sides have a lightly charred soy sauce taste.
+Once both sides have been brushed with the sauce, flip one last time and continue to fry for 30 seconds so that both sides have a lightly charred soy sauce taste.

 Remove from the pan and allow to cool slightly before assembling.